jens-daniel-mueller/emlr_obs_v_XXX/README.md

 This code was written to be executed within RStudio.

+Before copying this template on Github, it is recommended to remove the html files from the repository.
 To initiate another sensitivity case, do:

 1. Copy the template repository on Github
-2. Name it according to version
+2. Replace XXX in name by version ID
-3. Activate github pages under settings
+3. Activate github pages under settings (chose built from the /docs folder in the master branch)
-4. Copy URL in repository description
+4. Copy github page URL in repository description
-5. Open as new version controlled project in RStudio
+5. Clone as new, version controlled project in RStudio
 6. Change the `Version_ID` in:
   - `config_parameterization_local.Rmd`
   - `_site.yml` title
+  - `_site.yml` URL to github repo
 7. Change others parameters in `config_parameterization_local.Rmd`
-8. Change link to github repo in `_site.yml`
-9. Run the code / build the website.
+8. Run the code / build the website.
 All necessary folders will be created automatically
-10. Push to github
+9. Push to github

-Workflowr comments for steps 9. and 10. can be found under `/code/workflowr_project_managment.R`
+Workflowr comments for steps 8. and 9. can be found under `/code/workflowr_project_managment.R`

 ## Parameterization